Market Review: Open

 The annual review of the economic regulatory framework for electricity networks is part of the AEMC’s work to support the continual evolution of the energy sector.
 In light of the significant growth in decentralised energy resources, the review examines whether the economic regulatory framework is robust, flexible and continues to support the efficient operation of the energy market in the long term interest of consumers.

-For the 2019 Review the AEMC will be consulting separately on two separate workstreams and will include advice and recommendations for both in its final report.
+For the 2019 review the AEMC will be consulting on two separate workstreams and will include advice and recommendations for both in the final report.

 Workstream one: network incentives and market development